 This was my first time doing an official street art tour and I’m confident it won’t be my last.
 If you’re planning on visiting Valencia and want to see more than the churches, museums and the beach (not that there’s anything wrong with those), I highly recommend you do the Street Art in Old Valencia tour.What better way to educate yourself about local culture than through the eyes of the artists themselves?
 Besides, because street art is so fluid, the content of this tour changes from time to time; Lenny reminded me to take plenty of photos because we would frequently stumble upon freshly painted pieces.
 It’s pretty cool to think I could do this tour again the next time I’m in Valencia and see completely different murals than the ones I’ve posted here.

-Tell me: Do you ever search for local art while traveling?
+Tell me: Did you know about street art in Valencia?
+Do you ever search for local art while traveling?
 Which city do you admire the most for its art?
 Share in the comments below!

 Like this post?
 Pin it and save it for later!